A Gated Attention Transformer for Multi-Person Pose Tracking: Related Work

 \section{Related Work}

 We briefly discuss some related works for person re-identification and multi-person pose tracking.

 \textit{Person Re-Identification:} Methods for person re-identification aim to generate robust feature representations of a query person, which allows to re-identify each instance of the particular person.
-These methods can be divided into different categories such as re-identification based on global features \cite{bagoftricks,HermansBeyer2017Arxiv}, part-based approaches \cite{pcb,DIP,sun2019}, prior-based, \ie, pose- or mask-guided \cite{gao2020pose,sarfraz18,8693885,Wei2017GLADGD,DBLP:journals/corr/abs-1804-03864} and video-based \cite{Chen2018VideoPR, Chen2021KeypointMP, li2019} re-identification.
+These methods can be divided into different categories such as re-identification based on global features \cite{bagoftricks,HermansBeyer2017Arxiv, chen2023beyond, Wieczorek2021OnTU}, part-based approaches \cite{pcb,DIP,sun2019}, prior-based, \ie, pose- or mask-guided \cite{gao2020pose,sarfraz18,8693885,Wei2017GLADGD,DBLP:journals/corr/abs-1804-03864} and video-based \cite{Chen2018VideoPR, Chen2021KeypointMP, li2019} re-identification.
 Part-based models \cite{pcb,DIP,sun2019} divide each image into several parts and extract distinct part-based features.
 Features for each part are either trained individually \cite{pcb} or further re-combined to obtain visibility-aware features \cite{sun2019}.
+Li \etal \cite{DIP} propose to learn discriminative implicit parts (DiP) based on a vision transformer (ViT) \cite{vit} architecture, which tokenizes each image into equally sized patches.
 Pose- \cite{gao2020pose,sarfraz18,8693885,Wei2017GLADGD} or mask-guided \cite{DBLP:journals/corr/abs-1804-03864} approaches aim to suppress background-noise by learning occlusion- and instance-aware features that are more robust in crowded scenarios with occlusions.
-In this work, we propose Spatially Adaptive Pose DEnormalization (SPAPDE) layers for pose-guided re-identification and use it in the proposed dual-source tracking transformer.
+In this work, we propose Spatially Adaptive Pose DEnormalization (SPAPDE) layers for pose-guided re-identification and use it in the proposed gated attention transformer for multi-person pose tracking.